scsarver/aws_account_setup/README.md

 - Create the resources for terraform remote state(s3 and DynamoDb for locking).

 ##### How to run this project #####
 - Configure your AWS credentials with a key set that has the rights to manage IAM resources.
 Since I am using this project to configure a fresh aws account I used the root accounts keys.
+After the first run I created and used IAM user keys.
 - Make sure Terraform is installed
 - Set your account alias in terraform.tfvars
 - Set your IAM prefix in terraform.tfvars (this will be the prefix for your admin, poweruser and readonly users)